RodrigoReisLab/RNA_conservation/step5_evaluationOfRNAstructures/README.md

 R-scape is in the docker container and thus can be used with singularity. _-s_ option performs the two-tailed test and writes the output to a folder 'motif_gc15_twoTest_rscape_out'.
 This folder should be created before implementing R-scape.
 To automate this process, use the script 'rscape_eval_twoTest_gc15.sh' as a guide.

-Motifs with minimum 5% covariation can be considered further.
 The alignment (motif_cleaned.sto) can be considered as a reliable alignment and used further for the next step.